alainkaegi/pythonorama/data_structures/stacks.md

 ## Questions
 1. :star: What is the amortized running time of all three stack operations in both array-based and linked implementations?
+1. :star: What does the acronym LIFO stand for?
 1. :star::star: Here is a stack `s`:

     `5`<br>`2`<br>`7`